ajhynes7/scikit-spatial/docs/source/objects/cylinder.rst

 A :class:`~skspatial.objects.Cylinder` object is defined by a point, a vector, and a radius.

-The point is the centre of the cylinder base.
-The vector is normal to the base, and the length of the cylinder is the length of this vector.
+The point is the centre of an infinite cylinder.
+The vector is an axis of the cylinder.
 The point and vector must be 3D.

 >>> from skspatial.objects import Cylinder